osfameron/couchbase-bin/README.md

 	  "stage": "https://docs-staging.couchbase.com/scala-sdk/current/hello-world/overview.html"
 	}

+You may have to quote your jq expression if it contains shell characters.
+Subsequent arguments are passed to `jq`.
+See the examples with `-r` later, to show raw data (not formatted as JSON.)

 `vap` is a wrapper around `vaq keys` to list all the available projects, for scripting.

 	❯ vap